Colorado Uninsured & Underinsured Motorists Laws

 Suppose you are injured in an uninsured car accident in Colorado and have UM coverage.
 In that case, you can file a claim against your insurance company for injuries, provided the other driver is deemed at fault.
 This coverage “steps into the shoes” of the at-fault driver and pays you the same kind of damages you could have recovered from the at-fault driver’s insurance had the driver been insured.

-Uninsured motorist insurance coverage may be available to pay your claim if any resident in your household owns a car that has UM coverage, regardless of whether you were occupying the car at the time of the accident.
+Uninsured motorist insurance coverage may be available to pay your claim if any resident in your household owns a car with UM coverage, regardless of whether they were occupying the vehicle at the time of the accident.
 In fact, your uninsured motorist coverage will even cover you if you are a pedestrian hit by an uninsured driver.

 If you were the victim of a hit-and-run accident, you can receive compensation for your medical bills and other associated expenses through your insurance policy’s UM coverage, provided you have this coverage.
 Filing against your UM coverage is common in cases where the at-fault driver cannot be identified.
 Additionally, it can be helpful to speak with an experienced attorney to understand what options are available under the law.